everydayhero/parallax-scrolling/README.md

 # Parallax-Scrolling
-Vanilla JS parallax scrolling function for CSS backgrounds.
+Pure JS parallax scrolling function for CSS backgrounds.
 Will scroll a background applied to a div.
 By default, it uses the maximum amount of overflowing pixels and evenly distrubutes them across the entire scroll duration (defined by when the containing div is in the viewport).

 ## Demo: